BlockchainAtColumbia/BlockchainsAndCryptocurrencies/README.md

 | 7   | 11/29/18 | **Applications** <br> Health Care Applications  | [Dr. Tej Anand](http://sps.columbia.edu/technology-management/faculty/tej-anand)  |  TBA  |

 ## Reading Assignments
 The readings for this course are expected to be completed before coming to class.
+You can find the accompanying readings in the syllabus above or in the readings folder.

 ## Feedback
 We want the course to run as smoothly as possible.
 If you have any suggestions, we would love to hear back from you.
-Please speak to us before or after class or email us at blockchain@columbia.edu
+Please speak to us before or after class or email us at blockchain@columbia.edu.